John Hessin Clarke: Retirement

 By the end of 1927, Clarke's growing deafness and frustration with the failures of the Association led him to resign from the Association's presidency.
 In retirement Clarke remained vigorous and active with a regimen of reading and travel.
 He also continued to participate in public service, becoming a trustee of Western Reserve University.
 In 1932, he backed a clandestine effort to nominate Newton Baker as the Democratic presidential candidate, though after its failure Clarke became a supporter of the New Deal and President Franklin D. Roosevelt.
 Despite misgivings about the methods, he sympathized with the goals underlying the president's Supreme Court "packing" plan, and at Roosevelt's request Clarke made a radio broadcast in March 1937 in which he defended the constitutionality of the proposal.

 In 1931 Clarke moved from Cleveland to San Diego, where he lived in the El Cortez Apartment Hotel.
 It was there that he suffered a heart attack and died on March 22, 1945.
 He was later honored by his alma mater by having a residence hall, Clarke Tower, named after him on the Case Western Reserve campus.
-John Hessin Clarke was buried in the Lisbon Cemetery in Lisbon, Ohio.